Top Priorities for Calling & Texting

 - Avoid marketing messages.
+Any calls or texts should be helpful, timely, and relevant.
 These are not appropriate channels for general marketing messages.
 Again, focus on a call to action.

 - Target specific populations.
 If you have an audience segment that you wish to target, calling and texting could be ideal.
 For example, you may be trying to increase enrollment from a particular group.
 A call or text may be perfect to encourage applying.

 - Plan in advance, if possible.
 It’s helpful to know in advance that you intend to take advantage of calling or texting so we can effectively coordinate communications to students.
 Please include this information in your annual marketing and communication plans, if possible.
 If the need arises during the cycle, please communicate your intentions so we can share the plan and avoid redundancy.

 OUA’s Calling & Texting Campaigns

 Within the Office of Undergraduate Admissions, text messaging is utilized mostly for event reminders and calls to action, such as encouraging students to complete their applications before the deadline.
 Calling campaigns are also focused on getting a certain population to take action.

 Campaigns vary from year to year and are often in response to particular issues that arise during the cycle.